oconnor663/jacko.io/posts/snooze.md

 [^nothing_wrong]: I want to emphasize that there's nothing wrong with `foo`.
 We
-    could make examples like these with of any form of async blocking: semaphors, bounded channels, even [`OnceCell`]s.
-There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that even `tokio::sync::mpsc` channels [use a semaphor internally][internally].
+    could make examples like these with of any form of async blocking: semaphores, bounded channels, even [`OnceCell`]s.
+There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that even `tokio::sync::mpsc` channels [use a semaphore internally][internally].

 [what_kind_of_mutex]: https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use